isbadawi/badavi/README.md

 * Delete (`d`), change (`c`) and yank (`y`) operators, which can be applied to any of the motions.
 (Text objects aren't implemented yet).
 The affected region is saved into the unnamed register, used by `p` to paste text.
-Named registers from `a` to `z` are also implemented, and can specified by prefixing the operator (or `p`) with `"a` through `"z`.
+Named registers from `a` to `z` are also implemented, and can be specified by prefixing the operator (or `p`) with `"a` through `"z`.

 * Regex search with `/` (only forward search is implemented for now).
 Standard